Burmese Way to Socialism: Impact

-The "Burmese Way to Socialism" negatively affected the economy, educational standards, and living standards of the Burmese people.
+The "Burmese Way to Socialism," while making significant strides in education and healthcare, also negatively affected the economy and the living standards of the Burmese people.
 Foreign aid organisations, like the American-based Ford Foundation and Asia Foundation, as well as the World Bank, were no longer allowed to operate in the country.
 Only permitted was aid from a government-to-government basis.
 In addition, the teaching of the English language was reformed and moved to secondary schools, whereas previously it had started as early as kindergarten.
 The government also implemented extensive visa restrictions for Burmese citizens, especially when their destinations were Western countries.
 Instead, the government sponsored the travel of students, scientists and technicians to the Soviet Union and Eastern Europe, in order to receive training and to "counter years of Western influence" in the country.
 Similarly, visas for foreigners were limited to just 24 hours.

 Furthermore, freedom of expression and the freedom of the press was extensively restricted.
 Foreign language publications were prohibited, as were newspapers that printed "false propagandist news."
 The Press Scrutiny Board (now the Press Scrutiny and Registration Division), which censors all publications to this day, including newspapers, journals, advertisements and cartoons, was established by the RC through the Printers' and Publishers' Registration Act in August 1962.
 The RC set up the News Agency of Burma (BNA) to serve as a news distribution service in the country, thus effectively replacing the work of foreign news agencies.
 In September 1963, The Vanguard and The Guardian, two Burmese newspapers, were nationalized.
 In December 1965, publication of privately owned newspapers was banned by the government.

 The impact on the Burmese economy was extensive.
 The Enterprise Nationalization Law, passed by the Revolutionary Council in 1963, nationalized all major industries, including import-export trade, rice, banking, mining, teak and rubber on 1 June 1963.
 In total, around 15,000 private firms were nationalized.
 Furthermore, industrialists were prohibited from establishing new factories with private capital.
 This was particularly detrimental to the Anglo-Burmese, Burmese Indians and the British, who were disproportionately represented in these industries.